soxueren/atsd/api/network/series.md

 [Versioning](http://axibase.com/products/axibase-time-series-database/data-model/versioning/) enables tracking of time-series value changes for the purpose of audit trail and traceable data reconciliation.

 Versioning is disabled by default.
-It can be enabled for particular metrics by setting Versioning checkbox to selected on Metric Editor page.
+It can be enabled for particular metrics by setting Versioning check box to selected on Metric Editor page.

 To insert versioning fields use reserved tags: